Beauty and the best supplies from nature.

 Goat’s milk, cow’s milk, cream, buttermilk and sour cream all have AHA’s (Alpha Hydroxy Acids) in their lactic acid content.
 This natural acid effectively works by gently exfoliating old skin to expose new & fresh skin cells.
 If you are used to drinking low or non-fat milk, try full cream/fat milk for your DIY recipes!

 Just like in milk, try to get a full-fat (and organic) version of plain yoghurt.
 It serves as a mild cleanser, it helps to moisturise, firm up and lighten skin.
-It is also used for treating some skin conditions like eczema and acne.
+And it is also used for treating some skin conditions like eczema and acne.
 It can be used for the hair and nails.

 It is used for topical skin-care applications for psoriasis and eczema.
 Oats help to manage dry or itchy skin conditions.
 It gently exfoliates the skin that is why it is suitable for sensitive skin.